tlswg/snip/draft-thomson-tls-snip.md

 TODO: define how this can be used to authenticate protocol choices where there are incompatible QUIC versions.

+## Alternative Services

+It is possible to negotiate protocols based on an established connection without exposure to downgrade.
+The Alternative Services {{?ALTSVC=RFC7838}}
+bootstrapping in HTTP/3 does just that.
+Assuming that HTTP/2 or HTTP/1.1 are not vulnerable to attacks that would compromise integrity, a server can advertise the presence of an endpoint that supports HTTP/3.

+Alternative Services is secure, but it has suboptimal performance.
+A client could attempt the protocol it prefers most, but that comes at a risk that this protocol is not supported by a server.
+A client could implement a fallback, which might even be performed concurrently (see {{?HAPPY-EYEBALLS=RFC6555}}), but this costs time and resources.
+A client avoids these costs by attempting the protocol it believes to be most widely supported, though this comes with a performance penalty in cases where the most-preferred protocol is supported.

+A server that is discovered using Alternative Services uses the default protocol authentication scope.
+As use of Alternative Services is discretionary for both client and server, a client cannot expect to receive information about incompatible protocols.
+To avoid downgrade, a client only has to avoid using an Alternative Service that offers a less-preferred protocol.

 ## Scope for Other Discovery Methods